Working with GordonWeddingFilms

 Once the wedding is over, the largest part of the work begins.
 A wedding typically generates several hours of footage, but only a small percentage is used in the final film.
 The selection process is meticulous and can take several days on its own.

-The editing phase usually represents 30 to 60 hours of work, sometimes more for complex or multi-day weddings.
+- The editing phase is where meaning is created, it usually represents 30 to 60 hours of work, sometimes more for complex or multi-day weddings.
 It includes reviewing all footage, identifying meaningful moments, and building a structure that makes sense both visually and emotionally.

 What you receive